Bills

 Version:

-This bill would prohibit a corporate investor involved in any litigation practice, among other things, from interfering with a substantive litigation decision or exercising control over a litigation function.
+This bill would prohibit make a corporate investor involved in any litigation practice, among other things, from lender interfering with a substantive litigation decision or exercising control over a litigation function. function, an unauthorized practice of law.

-This bill would prohibit a corporate investor, or an entity it controls, from entering into any contract, agreement, or arrangement with a litigation practice if the contract would enable prohibited interference or control under these provisions, and would further prohibit and void a contract or terms that would permit or facilitate prohibited interference or control, as specified.
+This bill would prohibit a corporate investor, lender, or an entity it controls, from entering into any contract, agreement, or arrangement with a litigation practice if the contract would enable prohibited interference or control constitute an unauthorized practice of law under these provisions, and would further prohibit and void a contract or terms that would permit or facilitate prohibited interference or control, an unauthorized practice of law under these provisions, as specified.

-This bill would deem a violation of these provisions as cause for the imposition of discipline by the State Bar and subject an attorney and the corporate investor to statutory or actual damages, attorneys fees and costs, and other relief, as specified.
+This bill would provide that these provisions shall not be construed to prohibit the practice of nonrecourse litigation finance and that the practice of nonrecourse litigation finance shall not constitute impermissible fee sharing under the above-described provisions or the rules of professional conduct, as provided.
+The bill would deem a violation of these provisions as cause for the imposition of discipline by the State Bar and subject an attorney and the corporate investor lender to statutory or actual damages, attorneys fees and costs, and other relief, as specified.
 The bill would define terms for these purposes.

 Discussed in Hearing